azizehHasan/Jordanian-QA-Community/README.md

 * Developers Team

 # Materials

-* Selenium is open source software web application automation testing tool, it can helps you in software testing process.
-I have created series of assignment to help the beginners to start learning automation by monitor the tasks.
-The Fist step will be in learning the [Introduction to Selenium History ](https://docs.google.com/presentation/d/1mGdcQtW1qdQMb6ggYB3_Lt_ySPHiCOUZPlzKDAge1cM/edit?usp=sharing
+* First Step*

-) also [Selenium](https://www.seleniumhq.org/) website will help a lot.
+* [Introduction to Selenium History ](https://docs.google.com/presentation/d/1mGdcQtW1qdQMb6ggYB3_Lt_ySPHiCOUZPlzKDAge1cM/edit?usp=sharing) also [Selenium](https://www.seleniumhq.org/) website will help a lot.
-* In this course we are going to use Java language, the following are most importance:
+* Java language, the following are most importance:
 	- DataTypes in Java
 	- String Class In Java
 	- if, if else and nested if else In Java